open-telemetry/opamp-spec/specification.md

 MUST be empty if the Agent does not have this package.
-This may be the case for example if the package was offered by the Server but failed to install and the agent did not have this package previously.
+This may be the case for example if the package was offered by the Server but failed to install and the Agent did not have this package previously.

 #### agent_has_hash